 FINRA Arbitration Statistics (2024)

-The 87% settlement rate in mediation demonstrates that many firms prefer to resolve claims rather than proceed through a full hearing.
+The mediation settlement rate reflects that many firms prefer to resolve claims rather than proceed through a full hearing.
+Among cases that entered FINRA mediation in 2024, 86% resulted in a settlement — meaning both parties agreed to a resolution.
 According to FINRA Dispute Resolution Statistics, settlements often result in investors recovering a meaningful portion of their losses.

 The FINRA Arbitration Process